-She could feel the burn against her the top of her thigh where the bullet grazed, ripping right through her armor until it connected with the pelvis of the Culler.
+The bullet burned against the top of her thigh where it grazed her, ripping right through her armor until it connected with the pelvis of the Culler.
 Its beak gnashed shut and she was grateful for the blood in her ears so she couldn’t very well make out the shrill sound of its scream.
 It fell backward, flopping, almost comically, like a fish out of water, and flailing with its talons – less comically.
 One bit into Maker’s calf and she let out a guttural shout.
 Her bloody, numb right hand wrestled for her net gun, and when she finally got it to fire, it only captured the Culler’s top half.
 She had no way to turn on the magnetic locks, so it was just a wire mesh that the thing couldn’t seem to cut through, even with its deadly talons.
-Maker stared at it for a few precious moments, stunned that she was alive – mostly.
+Maker stared at it for a few precious moments, mostly stunned that she was alive.

-She holstered the net gun, and an overwhelming sense of exhaustion came over her.
-She tugged at the niquab still covering her hair and neck with her gun hand, but it was too difficult to remove.
-Maker decided that was fine, because where it had been too hot before, she now felt a shiver dancing along her skin.
+She holstered her gun, and an overwhelming sense of exhaustion came over her.
+The niquab still covered her hair and neck, but it was too difficult to remove.
+Maker decided that was fine, because while she had been too hot before, she now felt a shiver dancing along her skin.
 She might have curled up right there, tried to rest in the shell of the building, if the owners of the shops had not started to reappear.
 She saw one on the far side of the commons, barely noticeable with the near-dead flicker of her contacts.
 Another leaned out of a building, speaking into a communicator and pointing to the trail of Culler-bits that had been smeared across the floor.
 The mission was supposed to have been easy, quiet, and not leave any impression with the locals that the Sol Coalition had any interest in the little mining station.
 Somewhere in her most-definitely concussed state, she realized that plan would be blown to hell once station security arrived to find her, the shot-up Culler, and all of her Coalition issue equipment.

 “This is Command, respond.”
-She struggled to her feet and only had to pause for fifteen or twenty seconds to steady herself and be certain she wouldn’t throw up from dizziness.
+She struggled to her feet and only had to pause for fifteen or twenty seconds to steady herself and prevent whatever might remain in her stomach from becoming reacquainted with her mouth.
 “Command calling, over.”
 Her throat felt hot and raw, but she kept repeating the call out, softly, as she picked up one twisted corner of the net.
-The wires bit into her glove every time the Culler moved, and Maker finally turned and shot the thing in the foot.
+The wires bit into her glove every time the Culler moved, and Maker finally turned and shot the thing in the foot with her Klim.
 It still struggled, but not so violently.
 She bypassed the hole in the floor, knowing she would not be able to jump down two levels, even if she used the Culler as a landing pad, and headed for the corridor.

 Maker entered the bay to find the ship prepped and ready; the thrum of the engines reverberated dully against her throbbing ears.
 A loose group of ten to fifteen miners blocked the door to the operations center; there would be no leaving the station without accessing control for the docking doors.
 Rodriguez was braced against the hydraulics for the ship’s ramp.
 Next to him, holding a heavy rifle and surrounded by spent cartridges, was Kerry.
 Rodriguez looked pale, but determined, as he kept his eyes on the crowd.
 Kerry was as complacent as ever, his weapon on the miners.
 He glanced at her quickly, and spoke to the private with his usual calm tone.